P3TERX/SSH_Key_Installer/README.md

 `-o` - Overwrite mode, this option is valid at the top

-`-g` - Get the public key from GitHub, the arguments GitHub ID
+`-g` - Get the public key from GitHub, the arguments is the GitHub ID

 `-u` - Get the public key from the URL, the arguments is the URL